Eddie-Carrizales/Neural-Network-From-Scratch/README.md

 Note: I originally coded this on Google Colab and later made it into a Python class (thats why I have these two scripts).

 ## Google Colab:
-Import the .ipybn file into Google Colab and run
+1. Import the .ipynb file into Google Colab
+2. Run the code

 ## Python IDE: